 But Mike’s experience may sum up what exactly was going on in the country at that time.
 In the PJ20 documentary, he stated that there was an FDNY firefighter in front holding up their badge that he witnessed during the turmoil.
 “It was such a bad time in American history in my mind, and we were just trying to say what we thought” Mike shares.

 The nation was still grieving the loss experienced on that fateful day two years earlier in such a way that they couldn’t identify that their grief and anger were being used to sell a war, where in turn, more Americans would die.
 Their lack of perception blinded the fact that the band was firmly grieving alongside them, only outraged that a platform meant for entertainment purposes was used as a form of protest.

 The band would find redemption with New Yorkers later that summer at Madison Square Garden.
 It was their first trip to New York City since September 11th, and right from the top of the show, they showed a sign of solidarity within their performance of “Love Boat Captain”:

 “I know it’s already been sung, but it can’t be said enough all you need is love.”

-As a postscript to come full circle while we remember this day, on the ten year anniversary of 9/11, Pearl Jam played one of their best shows of the decade which once again paid tribute to the day with a performance of “Long Road” and were later joined by Neil Young during “Rockin’ In The Free World.”
+As a postscript to come full circle while we remember this day, the ten year anniversary of 9/11, Pearl Jam played one of their best shows of the decade, which once again paid tribute with a performance of “Long Road,” and were later joined by Neil Young during “Rockin’ In The Free World.”